MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-core.md

 In v3, this dialog greeted the user, started the Formflow dialog, and then saved the result off to a database.
 This translates easily into a two-step waterfall.

-1. Update the `using` statements.
+1. Update the `using` directives.
 Note that this dialog includes a v3 Formflow dialog.
 In v4 we can use the community Formflow library.
     [!code-csharp[Using statements](~/../botbuilder-samples/MigrationV3V4/CSharp/ContosoHelpdeskChatBot-V4NetCore/ContosoHelpdeskChatBot/Dialogs/LocalAdminDialog.cs?range=4-8)]

 1. We can remove the instance property for `LocalAdmin`, as the result will be available in dialog state.